 - Classroom equipped with Smartboards for interactive learning

 - iPads, Chromebooks, and printers available for students

 - Hot lunch program five days a week

 - Speech and remedial tutoring services

-- All employees and volunteers who have contact with students undergo thorough screening, including background checks through the Ohio Bureau of Criminal Investigation & Identification (BCI&I).
+- All employees and volunteers who have contact with students undergo thorough screening, including background checks through the Ohio Bureau for Criminal Investigation & Identification (BCI&I).
 For complete information on screening policies, see the revised Policy for the Safety of Children in Matters of Sexual Abuse, section 1.2 (p.3).

-St. Anthony of Padua School, mindful of its mission to inspire students to live the Gospel of Jesus Christ, admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+St. Anthony of Padua School, mindful of its mission to inspire students to live the Gospel of Jesus Christ, admits students of any race, color, national and ethnic origin to the all rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of is educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.